 Jim: Well Mark, this been a great discussion.
 And I so appreciate what you’ve had to share.
-And you’ve got this wonderful book out: Cheap Sex and the Transformation of Men, Marriage, and Monogamy.
+And you’ve got this wonderful book out:.
 I would say it’s in addition to the book of Proverbs, you know.
 This is the stuff that we know as believers in Christ and yet, is so obscured by the culture around us.
 And it’s a good reminder from a professional who’s working in the research field as a university professor.
 Thank you for what you’re doing.
 Sorry for the heat that you take in being a realist.
 And keep on doing it because we need to know what’s true.
 I love that picture of Jesus before Pontius Pilate talking about, “What is truth?”

 Jim: And that’s really your job.
 Jesus came to testify to the truth.
 And part of that truth is the idea of marriage and God’s institution of marriage and how it’s reflected in humanity today.
 And not everybody wants to hear that truth.
 And I am proud of you for doing it.
 Thank you.

 Mark: Thanks, Jim.
 I’ve – I’ve come to find that out – that not everybody wants to hear this stuff…